Maria of Yugoslavia

-Maria (born Princess Maria of Romania; 6 January 1900 – 22 June 1961), known in Serbian as Marija Karađorđević (Note: Марија Карађорђевић), was Queen of the Serbs, Croats and Slovenes from 1922 to 1929 and Queen of Yugoslavia from 1929 to 1934 as the wife of King Alexander I. She was the mother of King Peter II.
+Maria (born Princess Maria of Romania; known in Serbian as Marija Karađorđević (Note: Марија Карађорђевић); 6 January 1900 – 22 June 1961), was Queen of the Serbs, Croats and Slovenes from 1922 to 1929 and Queen of Yugoslavia from 1929 to 1934 as the wife of King Alexander I. She was the mother of King Peter II.
 Her citizenship was revoked, and her property was confiscated by the Yugoslav communist regime in 1947, but she was posthumously rehabilitated in 2014.

 Early life

 Maria was born on 6 January 1900, at Friedenstein Palace in Gotha, a town in Thuringia, in the German Empire.
 She was named after her maternal grandmother, Grand Duchess Maria Alexandrovna of Russia, and was known as Mignon in the family to distinguish her from her mother.
-Her parents were Prince Ferdinand of Hohenzollern-Sigmaringen – Ferdinand I of Romania – and Princess Marie of Edinburgh.
+Her parents were Prince Ferdinand of Hohenzollern-Sigmaringen (later Ferdinand I of Romania) and Princess Marie of Edinburgh (later Queen Maria).
 In her memoirs, Queen Marie of Romania wrote of her third child: